 For some time there now been a decline in the numbers of time served craftsmen collecting antique tools due to them sadly passing away and there are many who are getting on in years where their collecting is usually restricted to only the tools they don’t already own.
 However, there is a resurgence of hand craft professionals and hobbyists who have yet to cross over to the collecting side.
 There was also a time when tool dealers were also part of the collecting set as they knew they had something they loved for a while and knew it was also a good investment.
-I collect a certain type of antique tool by theme as it interests me, I guess that’s what you do when you have a passion for a subject.
-I always remember another renowned dealer many years ago having a wall covered in brass metallic braces, only a few lucky people got to see these.
+I collect a certain type of antique tool by theme, as it interests me and they are hard to find.
+I guess that’s what you do when you have a passion for a subject.
+I always remember another renowned dealer many years ago having a wall covered in brass metallic braces, where only a few lucky people got to see these.

 Attracting new collectors will only come from passion and desire along with them being a good investment.
 This can only happen whilst collectors are being replenished by the new crowd that come on the scene and they like what they see.

 This doesn’t apply to all tool sellers on eBay who use the place to sell old tools but its also important to understand mixed in with these sellers are many others who haven’t got a clue what they are doing.

 There was a time before Ebay when those selling antique tools only came from passionate people which had an interest in the subject.
 Nowadays they are often sold by Tom, Dick and Harry who often didn’t realise what they had before copying a description and selling it badly, often with a poor service, which has caught out many collector’s out in the past few years.

 This simply deflates prices and collectors confidence.
 Ebay collectors are driven by lower prices only to find their collections devalue further.
 Ebay’s auction system is designed to deflate and depress prices which may sound great until your average hobbyist works out many of these old tools aren’t very good for use and require significant effort to end up with something substandard.